annotations.precomputed#

 API reference#

-ngsidekick.annotations.precomputed.write_precomputed_annotations(df, coord_space, annotation_type, properties=(), relationships=(), output_dir='annotations', write_sharded=True, *, polyline_points=None, write_by_id=True, write_by_relationship=True, write_by_spatial_chunk=True, num_spatial_levels=7, target_chunk_limit=10000, shuffle_before_assigning_spatial_levels=True, max_threads=None, max_shards_per_transaction=None, description='')[source]#
+ngsidekick.annotations.precomputed.write_precomputed_annotations(df, coord_space, annotation_type, properties=(), relationships=(), output_dir='annotations', write_sharded=True, *, polyline_points=None, write_by_id=True, write_by_relationship=True, write_by_spatial_chunk=True, num_spatial_levels=64, target_chunk_limit=10000, shuffle_spatial_ordering=True, max_threads=None, max_shards_per_transaction=None, duckdb_memory_limit=None, duckdb_temp_directory=None, tensorstore_context=None, description='')[source]#

 Export the data from a pandas DataFrame into neuroglancer’s precomputed annotations format as described in the neuroglancer spec.